funkfinger/wigg.in/_drafts/2018-08-25-steps-to-jekyll-hosting-on-s-and-cloudfront-with-ssl.md

 ---
 layout: default
-title: "Steps to Jekyll hosting on S3 and CloudFront with SSL with Codeship Deployment"
+title: Steps to Jekyll hosting on S3 and CloudFront with SSL with Codeship Deployment
 comments: true
-date: 2018-08-25 16:40:09
+date: 2018-08-25 16:40:09 +0000

 ---
 Here are the steps I went through to get a new / fresh blog up using Jekyll and deployed to Amazon S3 using Codeship with CloudFront and SSL.

 Creating the Jekyll site